sumandindaoptym/cloudops-control-plane/docs/azure-subscription-setup.md

 # Azure Subscription Integration

 ## Overview
-The CloudOps platform integrates with Azure to fetch and display subscriptions that the logged-in user has access to.
-This allows users to select the appropriate subscription context for their operations.
+The CloudOps platform integrates with Azure to fetch and display subscriptions that the **logged-in user** has access to.
+This allows users to select the appropriate subscription context for their operations based on their own Azure RBAC permissions.

 ## Current Implementation

 ### Backend
 - **API Endpoint**: `GET /api/azure/subscriptions`
 - **SDK**: Azure.Identity + Azure.ResourceManager (latest .NET SDK)
-- **Authentication**: ClientSecretCredential using Azure AD app credentials
+- **Authentication**: User's Azure AD access token (delegated permissions)
-- **Fallback**: Returns mock subscriptions when no real subscriptions are accessible
+- **Custom Credential**: `AccessTokenCredential` class to wrap user's token

 ### Frontend
 - **Component**: `SubscriptionSelector.tsx`